 Are you Robinson Ready?

-The J. Mack Robinson College of Business sets the bar for excellence and beginning fall 2013 we are raising it!
+The J. Mack Robinson College of Business sets the bar for excellence, and as of fall 2013 we have raised it!

 - Earn 2.8 cumulative GPA in Business Foundation (Area F) courses*